gurban-dev/react-tutorial/README.md

 npm create vite@latest

-Don’t use npx create-react-app my-app because create-react-app is no longer supported.
+Don't use npx create-react-app my-app because create-react-app is no longer supported.

 An increasingly popular way of generating React apps is by using Vite because it is faster and gives us bundle sizes: